 - Old rags

-Step 1: To unclog a pipe with baking soda, pour half the box of baking soda into the drain on the side of the sink where the disposal is located.
+- To unclog a pipe with baking soda, pour half the box of baking soda into the disposal drain.
 Pour the other half of the box into the other side of the sink.

 - Pour hot water into both openings.
 This should clear the clogged pipes.